Vidacelinda/Encryption-Textual-Data/README.md

 file: RSA.py

-using a RSA libary ( https://pypi.org/project/rsa/ ) and its documentation ( https://stuvel.eu/python-rsa-doc/ ) to help implment RSA.
+using a RSA libary ( https://pypi.org/project/rsa/ ) and its documentation ( https://stuvel.eu/python-rsa-doc/ ) to help implment RSA. implmentation in file RSA.py